buildkite-plugins/docker-buildkite-plugin/README.md

 Note that only pipeline variables will automatically be propagated (what you see in the Buildkite UI).
 Variables set in proceeding hook scripts will not be propagated to the container.

+### `propagate-aws-auth-tokens` (optional, boolean)

+Whether or not to automatically propagate aws authentication environment variables into the docker container.
+Avoiding the need to be specified with `environment`.
+This is useful for example if you are using an assume role plugin.

+Will propagate `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN`, only if they are set already.

 ### `propagate-uid-gid` (optional, boolean)

 Whether to match the user ID and group ID for the container user to the user ID and group ID for the host user.
 It is similar to specifying `user: 1000:1000`, except it avoids hardcoding a particular user/group ID.